srinitishkp/optimal-shopping/README.md

 # Optimal-shopping

-A python prgram to optimise cost using coupons
+A python program to optimise cost using coupons